RobinTail/zod-sockets/README.md

 });
 ```

-## Independent dispatch
+## From connection context

 The previous example illustrated the events dispatching due to or in a context of an incoming event.
 But you can also
-make your own customized implementation that acts independently.
-To do this, you can supply the `onConnection` property
+make your own customized implementation that acts regardless the client behavior.
+To do this, you can supply the
-to the argument of `attachSockets()`, which has a similar interface as the handlers illustrated above:
+`onConnection` property to the argument of `attachSockets()`, which has a similar interface:

 ```typescript
 attachSockets({